 As stated in question 21, the liabilities of board members can be restricted by delegating his or her duties to other board members or managers.
 Such limitation can be realised through issuing an internal directive in accordance with article 367 of the TCC, and such internal directive shall be registered and announced with the trade registry.
 However, the board members have a continuing duty to observe the acts and actions of the third parties to whom liabilities are delegated.
 The restriction on authority of representation is not effective against third parties in good faith; however, the restrictions that are registered and announced in relation to limiting authority of representation solely to the business of the headquarters or to the exercising thereof jointly are valid.
 In addition, they still have the duty to prudently and diligently delegate the responsibilities to persons who are qualified enough and supervise them (TCC, article 371).

 As per the addition to article 371 of the TCC, explained under question 21, limiting the liability of the board members or managers is only effective in the company and does not relieve them from responsibility against third persons.
 In this regard, the board of directors shall be liable jointly and severally towards the company or third persons for any damages caused by the commercial representatives with limited authority or other commercial assistants appointed pursuant to an internal directive.

-What role do employees play in corporate governance?
+What role do employees have in corporate governance?

-According to the TCC, employees do not have a specific duty in terms of corporate governance.
+According to the TCC, employees do not have a specific duty in terms of corporate governance unless they have been provided responsibility to represent the company as commercial representatives under an internal directive to be issued by the board members.
 However, under the CGP, employees are also listed as stakeholders and companies must ensure that the rights and benefits of the stakeholders are protected (CGP, article 3.1.1).